CSbyGB/pentips/programming/python.md

 # Python programming

 - It is really useful for a pentester to know about python and be able to script something.
 Being able to automate things can definitely help us go quicker in our daily practice.
+Of course we do not need to be a developer but it is very helpful to be able to read code.

 ## shebang